zyeeda/install-opencv/README.md

 most of my Java examples will not compile.
 I suspect these classes will be added back in at some point hopefully.
 I still need to test OpenCV 3.0.0 on an ARM device, so you may want to wait until I've completed this task.
 Need to do:
-* Test build on ARM
+* Java patching
 * jdhuff patching
 * jdmarker patching
+* Test build on ARM
 * Get TBB working at some point.

 ### WARNING